 Let’s say a campaign’s promotional assets aren’t displayed correctly.
 Rather than simply chastising team members for the mistake, have a discussion to figure out the cause of the error.
 From there, coach them on the proper way to implement campaigns.
 Be sure to demonstrate compassion and empathy, as these can go a long way in empowering staff members.

 Data is invaluable when it comes to retail store inspections.
 Sales figures, stock levels, employee turnover data, and other measures can help you gauge the health of a store, and perform the necessary steps to improve.

 Unfortunately, many stores don’t have the data they need to promote flawless execution.
-In 2017, the Promotion Optimization Institute (POI) published the Retail Execution Report, which featured input from retailers and manufacturers.
+The Promotion Optimization Institute (POI) published the Retail Execution Report, which featured input from retailers and manufacturers.
 The study found that just 14% of respondents claimed that they don’t have data issues, which means that over 8 out of 10 stores experience problems with collecting or leveraging data in their retail execution.

 According to Promotion Optimization Institute, the best way to prevent this is to invest in retail analytics solutions.
 As its report points out:

 “If you feel your analytics are not up to par, you may want to consider new tools.
 This may seem drastic, but if it is the only way to improve your ability to execute at the headquarters and store levels, you will likely recuperate the cost of a new deployment through better trade spend, supply chain planning, and winning at the shelf.”